Aetopia/Lunar-Client-Lite-Launcher/README.md

 ## How to use & setup?
 1. Download the latest release from here.
 https://github.com/Aetopia/Lunar-Client-Lite-Launcher/releases
 <b>NOTE: I currently only provide 64 Bit builds of LC Lite.
-You need to compile 32 Bit builds manually using `Ahk2Exe`.</b>
+For 32 Bit builds, you need will need to compile them using `Ahk2Exe`.</b>

 2. Extract the zip file's contents and then start `LC Lite.exe`.